netmod-wg/schedule-yang/draft-ietf-opsawg-ucl-acl.md

    This document registers the following URIs in the "IETF XML Registry" {{!RFC3688}}.

 ~~~~
-        URI: urn:ietf:params:xml:ns:yang:ietf-schedule
-        Registrant Contact: The IESG.
-        XML: N/A, the requested URI is an XML namespace.

         URI: urn:ietf:params:xml:ns:yang:ietf-ucl-acl
         Registrant Contact: The IESG.
         XML: N/A, the requested URI is an XML namespace.